PETER RABBIT:

 family movie, it isn’t high quality entertainment like Coco or Paddington 2, but

-it’s definitely an improvement over the much-despised Emoji Movie.
-The animation is colorful and lively, the humor when
+it’s definitely a huge improvement over recent Sony animated outings like The Emoji Movie.
+The animation is lively, the humor when

-done right without repeats are funny, and it has a good heart.
+done right is funny, the characters are very likable, and it has a good heart.

 The animation is colorful and